Newberry Township, Pennsylvania

 Newberry Township is a township in York County, Pennsylvania, United States.
-The population was 15,657 at the 2020 census.
+The population was 15,670 at the 2020 census.

 Geography

 According to the United States Census Bureau, the township has a total area of 30.7 sqmi, of which 30.4 sqmi is land and 0.3 sqmi, or 0.91%, is water.
 The township is located in northern York County in south-central Pennsylvania.
 The Susquehanna River forms the eastern border of the township, and the western part of the township entirely surrounds the borough of Lewisberry.
+The township also contains the census-designated place of Valley Green.

 History

 Prior to the coming of the first settlers in 1736, Newberry Township was inhabited by the Susquehannock Indians.
 Before 1736, all settlement in Pennsylvania was kept east of the Susquehanna River, but the Indian Treaty of 1736 extended Lancaster County's boundary westward indefinitely.
 Quaker families from Lancaster and Chester counties immediately set out across the Susquehanna to find new land.
-These settlers utilized the Middletown Ferry to access the west bank of the river, and once they reached what is now Newberry Township, settled throughout the Fishing Creek and Bennetts Run valleys.
-Newberry Township was organized in 1742 and included what is now Fairview Township.
+These settlers utilized the Middletown Ferry to access the west bank of the river, and when they reached what is now Newberry Township, they settled throughout the Fishing Creek and Bennetts Run valleys.
+Newberry Township was organized in 1742 and included what is now called Fairview Township.

-Prior to the start of the Revolutionary War, the early Quaker settlers became dissatisfied with the quality of the farmland within Newberry Township and began moving out of it.
+Prior to the start of the Revolutionary War, the early Quaker settlers became dissatisfied with the quality of the farmland in the Newberry Township and began to move out.
 German families from central York County, and Berks and Lancaster counties, soon arrived to take over the vacant farmland.

 By the late 18th century, several towns had sprung up throughout the township.
 Lewisberry and Newberrytown were early Quaker settlements.
 Newberrytown began as a 42 acre tract of Quaker meeting land, with a log meetinghouse built in 1745.
 Later, a new meetinghouse was built halfway between Lewisberry and the Newberrytown meeting land, and the tract was developed as a town in 1791.
-Newberrytown was situated on the road from Lancaster to Carlisle (which crossed the Susquehanna River at the York Haven Ferry) and became an important stopping place along the way.
+Newberrytown was situated on the road from Lancaster to Carlisle (which crossed the Susquehanna River at the York Haven Ferry), and became an important stopping place along the way.
 Lewisberry was also surveyed and platted in the 1790s.
 Its stores became busy and prosperous.
 Schools were operated in both communities.

 Early settlers were also attracted to the vicinity of Yocumtown because of the water power of Fishing Creek.
-Along its banks they built fulling mills that carded wool for area farmers, woolen cloth mills, and grist mills.
+They have built fulling mills along its banks that carded wool for area farmers, woolen cloth mills, and grist mills.
 By the mid-1820s, the village of Yocumtown had established itself with a log schoolhouse, a blacksmith shop, and a tannery.